frankhli843/algorithms/ReadMe.md

 # Lessons Learned
 - Don't name things in a new and unique way.
-Nodes have value attribute don't call it a word in a particular use case.
-It is easy to forget
+    - For example I was making a graph node class that was handling words.
+I gave node the attribute word instead of value.
+Halfway through I forgot and kept using value which caused so much grief.